-I'm unsure if this is actually an immersive sim (I feel like it is very game-y at times which would contradict it being an immersive sim).
-However, it is a very good game in my opinion.
-I have 100+ hours played in this game and I don't remember most of 'em, it's a very replayable game.
+This game is not an immersive sim, partially because of it being third person and the game having many arbitrary scripted sequences.
+Despite that, it is a very good game in my opinion.
+I have 100+ hours played in this game and I don't remember most of them, it's a very replayable game.

 This is the best single-player game ever made in the past 15 years, in my opinion.
 It abandons nearly all fantasy elements (with the exception of some unrealistic potions and witchcraft-y side mission(s)) with a focus on realism and historical accuracy.
 I'm not a history buff or a huge fan of the time period of which the game is set in (circa 1400AD) but I still appreciated it.
 Combat is kinda ass against multiple enemies and is super easy to cheese when you learn master strikes but is still enjoyable and requires skill to master.
 Hardcore mode makes exploring so much more enjoyable, it has the best forests I've ever seen in a game and it is a blast to get lost and doing things like looking for landmarks and using the Sun to identify directions.
 It will take you 5x as long to beat the game on hardcore but it's so wonderful.
 Play it if you can.